IHE/ITI.BasicAudit/input/pagecontent/other.md

 <div markdown="1" class="stu-note">
-This section modifies other IHE profiles, and is not a part of the BasicAudit profile.
+This section modifies other IHE profiles, and is not a part of the Basic Audit Log Patterns Profile.
 The content here will be incorporated into the target narrative at a future time, usually when BasicAudit goes normative.
 </div>

 ## IHE Technical Frameworks General Introduction Appendix A: Actors